StarbaseCo/starbase-platform-smart-contracts/README.md

 * Whitelist.sol

 It allows the addition and/or removal of addresses to the whitelist registry.
-Both addition and removal of addresses is done via passing an array of Ethereum addresses to `addToWhitelist` and `removeFromWhitelist` functions within the contract.
+Both addition and removal of addresses is done via passing an array of Ethereum addresses to `addManyToWhitelist` and `removeFromWhitelist` functions within the contract.
 Only the contract owner has the ability to trigger such actions.

 * TokenSale.sol